 Manuka Street Hospital is a Joint Venture partnership between a local Nelson Trust, Manuka Street Charitable Trust, and Southern Cross Hospitals Limited.
 This combination of expertise, local knowledge and history, ensures the people of the Nelson Tasman region are provided with a first class surgical hospital.

 We endeavour to provide our skilled surgeons with modern, state-of-the-art theatres and equipment so that Nelson Tasman residents can have access to the very best in surgical procedures.

 During your stay at Manuka Street Hospital, we aim to provide you with excellent quality surgical care supported by exceptional nursing care and hospitality services.
 Throughout your stay, our staff will strive to make your visit pleasant and comfortable.

-The Hospital offers a relaxing environment, which blends modern facilities with traditional personal attention.
+The Hospital offers a light, spacious and relaxing environment, which blends modern facilities with traditional personal attention.
 Manuka Street Hospital is certified by the Ministry of Health.

 Facilities include three modern operating theatres performing about 3,000 procedures per year.

-Our spacious and comfortable in-patient suite has 17 private rooms, all with ensuites, and one two-bed room.
-Each room has its own remote control TV with Sky access, a telephone and internet access.
-A selection of newspapers is provided Monday-Friday.
+Our spacious and comfortable in-patient suite has 22 private rooms, all with ensuites, and one two-bed room.
+Each room has its own remote control TV with Sky access, a telephone and wifi.
+A newspaper is provided Monday-Friday.

 The day-stay unit has six Day Stay comfortable reclining chairs or recovery beds.
 Refreshments and a telephone are available.